Article Formatting and Submission Instructions

 CJAS follows the American Psychological Association (APA) format.
 Please refer to the most recent edition of the APA publication manual for detailed instructions.
 Please note that CJAS does have some of its own guidelines in addition to those outlined in the APA format.
 These guidelines are incorporated below.

-Initial Manuscript Submission Formatting
+Initial Manuscript and Revised Manuscript Submission Formatting

 - Manuscripts should be double-spaced with 2.5 cm (1 inch) margins all around, and in 12-point Times New Roman font.